 Theology within the Church

-There are many who simply find themselves in a community built upon reconstruction.
-Is it proper to simply receive the reconstruction?
-If man were simply an individual with no history or deeper meaning, then maybe.
-However, he brings forth his fathers to the present, and he needs to reflect on their virtues and vices.
-True piety is recognising the sins of one’s physical and spiritual fathers and replacing those sins with the corresponding virtues in oneself.
+And it is trust in a true promise.
+For those who find themselves in a community built upon reconstruction, it cannot be proper to merely inherit this despairing reconstruction.
+Man is not simply a blank slate with no history.
+Rather, he brings forth his fathers to the present, and he needs to reflect on their virtues and vices.
+True piety is recognising the sins of one’s fathers and replacing those sins with the corresponding virtues in oneself.
 Therefore, if isolation from the rest of the Body of Christ is inherited, then one should recognise that it is not rightly ordered and join oneself to where the Church has always been.

 Just as every member of the body is visibly connected to the others and all animated by the same soul, likewise every member of the Body of Christ must be visibly united in communion with the others to be animated by the same Spirit.
-As discussed in Refusing Communion, communion is not a mere legal agreement or a compromise on “essentials” (as if the Scriptures taught such a category).
+As discussed in Refusing Communion, communion is not a mere legal agreement or a compromise on ‘essentials’ (as if the Scriptures taught such a category).
 Rather, communion is true unity in the same faith.
-This communion expands across space (from even heaven to earth) and time (from Adam to us); it is the communion of saints, all holding and passing down the same faith in every age.
+This communion expands across space and time; it is the communion of saints, all holding and passing down the same faith in every age.

-The responsibility of every Christian is to hold the catholic faith in authentic communion with the rest of the orthodox and catholic church.
-Just as a finger is not healthy when severed from the body, likewise no Christian can be content with being severed from the visible and historical reality of the Church existing from Pentecost until today.
+The responsibility of every Christian is to hold the catholic faith in authentic communion with the rest of the Catholic Church.
+Just as a finger is dead when severed from the body, likewise no Christian can live while severed from the visible and historical reality of the Church existing from Pentecost until today.
 As St. Augustine rightly notes:

 Where to Go?

-The doctrine requires reflection upon all Christians: do I believe the same faith within the same Church teaching it from Pentecost unto today without change?
+The doctrine requires the reflection by all Christians: do I believe the same faith within the same Church teaching it from Pentecost unto today without change?
 This poses a unique problem for those in communities which come from the Reformation.
-The Reformation recognises that the catholic faith was lost in the West.
-Even if one wants to describe it as only partially corrupted or sullied or eclipsed, the Reformation claim that certain truths of the catholic faith ceased to be believed in the West cannot be ignored.
+The Reformation recognises that the Catholic faith was lost in the West.
+Even if one wants to describe it as only partially corrupted or sullied or eclipsed, the Reformation claim that certain truths of the Catholic faith ceased to be believed in the West cannot be minimised.
 There are two solutions:

 The former is a works-based theology; the latter is a grace-based theology.